-Leeds City Council is introducing plant-based meals at 180 primary schools as part of a £200 million commitment to halve its carbon footprint by 2025.
+Leeds City Council is introducing vegan school dinners at 180 primary schools as part of a £200 million commitment to halve its carbon footprint by 2025.

-Primary school students in Leeds will soon be able tucking into plant-based meals at lunchtime as the city takes steps to become more environmentally friendly with plans to halve the city’s carbon footprint by 2025.
+Primary school students in Leeds will soon be able tucking into vegan school dinners at lunchtime as the city takes steps to become more environmentally friendly with plans to halve the city’s carbon footprint by 2025.

 Over 180 schools in the city will ditch meat-based meals for two days during the week – offering a vegan option instead on one day, and a vegetarian option on the other.
 Pupils who wish to have more plant-based meals during the week will be given the option to do so.